Dot Dot Dot: A Closer Look at the Ellipsis

 “Words . . . words . . . , more words. . . .
 Words, words, words . . .”

-You do have to account for ellipses next to commas, periods, and other marks of punctuation (there is no space next to a quotation mark, for example, even with Chicago-style ellipses)—and don’t forget to include the nonbreaking spaces.
+You do have to account for ellipses next to commas, periods, and other marks of punctuation, and don’t forget to include a nonbreaking space before and after the middle dot and before any punctuation that follows the ellipsis (except for a closing quotation mark or parenthesis or bracket).
 But for a copyeditor, spacing is always something to pay close attention to.

 What about three unspaced periods?

 Another option for the ellipsis is simply to type three unspaced periods.
 That’s okay too—and, like the ellipsis character, unspaced periods won’t break over a line.
-But the true ellipsis saves two characters in Twitter.
-And it’s more semantically precise—in other words, an ellipsis is unlikely to be mistaken for anything else, at least by a computer.‡‡
+But the true ellipsis is more semantically precise—in other words, an ellipsis is unlikely to be mistaken for anything else, at least by a computer.
+And it always consists of exactly three dots.‡‡

 So the next time you need an ellipsis, be thankful that there are only three dots—and that we live in the era of Unicode.

-* Unicode defines the “no-break space” as 00A0, which is what Chicago recommends.
-This is the same as a regular space (0020) except that it doesn’t break.
+* Unicode defines the “no-break space” as 00A0, which is what CMOS recommends at the manuscript stage.
+This is the same space as a regular space (0020) except that it’s nonbreaking.
 Some publishers prefer instead to use smaller spaces—for example, the “narrow no-break space” defined for Unicode as 202F.
 You can read up on these and other characters in Unicode’s handy code charts.
+At Shop Talk, see “Navigating Spaces in Manuscripts and Beyond.”

-** In Twitter on Chrome for Windows, it should work to copy a nonbreaking space (00A0) directly from the Character Map or to get the same character by typing Alt+255 (using the numeric keypad).
-But these methods don’t necessarily work in other browsers or across all apps.
+** In Windows, you can try copying a nonbreaking space (00A0) directly from the Character Map or inserting the same character by typing Alt+255 (using the numeric keypad).
+But these methods don’t work on all platforms and should therefore be tested before using (if they’re used at all).

 †† To get an ellipsis, try Alt+0133 in Windows; on a Mac, use the Option key plus a semicolon.
 In Word for Windows, try Alt+Ctrl plus a period, or use the Symbol dialog box.
 On some virtual keyboards, you can get to the character by holding down the period.